Would you like to save these items? Sign in or create an account and your items will be saved for your next visit.Login Create an account

 Having always felt drawn towards bold, stylish jewels, Amy wanted to create unusual but wearable fine jewellery with a strong design aesthetic.
 She drew inspiration from a wide range of sources including art, travel and sculpture all of which are reflected in these new collections.
 Along with her appreciation of design Amy also believes strongly in the importance of fine craftsmanship and quality handmade work.
 Consequently all her jewellery is made here in the UK by hugely experienced and talented master craftsmen each chosen for their particular expertise.

-Amy’s collections are unified by their exciting shapes, original designs, use of stunning gemstones and fine craftsmanship; however each maintains its own distinct identity and personality.
+Amy’s collections are unified by their exciting shapes, use of stunning gemstones and fine craftsmanship whilst simultaneously each maintaining its own distinct identity and personality.